8 Things You Should Know About Cataracts

 The first thing you need to know about cataracts is that they don’t form over your eye.
 Most people associate this problem with a thin layer on top of the lens of the eye.

-his process is completely painless and you won’t notice it until later months or even years, by the time when you already require surgery.
+This process is completely painless and you won’t notice it until months or even years have passed, by the time you already require surgery.

 The most at risk are those who: